 We also own nine families of applications directed to modulators of NMDA receptors.
 Four of these families of patent applications are directed to compounds that modulate NMDA receptors, including SAGE-718, which can be used to treat NMDA receptor-related disorders such as CNS related conditions.
 One of these families of patent applications is directed to using a naturally occurring compound as a biomarker for a subject who would benefit from treatment with a modulator of NMDA receptors.
-One of these families of patent applications is directed to using a modulator of NMDA receptors to treat a rare NMDA loss of function disorder.
+One of these families of patent applications is directed to using a naturally occurring is directed to using a modulator of NMDA receptors to treat a rare NMDA loss of function disorder.
 Any patents that may issue, if any, from these families of applications directed to modulators of NMDA receptors would have statutory expiration dates in September 2032 and July 2036.